 Given the above-mentioned risk factors, it shouldn’t come as a surprise that Downtown intersections are particularly dangerous for e-scooter riders.
 This is because many drivers are driving at high speeds, are distracted, and don’t always pay attention to traffic signals, much fewer people on scooters.

 Scooter accidents seem to be especially common at turn signals, as many drivers are not looking out for pedestrians.
 Worse, is the reality that e-scooter riders sometimes dart out of nowhere.
-This isn’t entirely a scooter riders fault, as regulations that determine where a rider can and cannot rider are murky and not consistently enforced.
+This isn’t entirely a scooter rider's fault, as regulations that determine where a rider can and cannot ride are murky and not consistently enforced.
 We strongly recommend using extra caution as an e-scooter rider while riding through the streets of Downtown Los Angeles.

 Another common issue for e-scooter riders in dense urban areas is being hit by drivers who suddenly open their car doors.
 Even though the law states that a driver must always look before opening his or her door, it’s a good idea for e-scooter riders to make sure that the driver sees them.